cretz/javan-warty-pig/README.md

 1, 2, 3, 4, 8, 16, 32, or 128.
 This mimics [AFL](http://lcamtuf.coredump.cx/afl/).

 On first run, since the input queue is empty, the byte array generator uses the initial values specified in the config.
-The byte array then goes the stages to generate several mutated versions of itself and those are used as parameters.
+The byte array then goes through the stages to generate several mutated versions of itself and those are used as parameters.
 For each never-before-seen path, the byte array that was used as a parameter for it is enqueued into the input queue.
-The input queue is kept in an order where the ones that ran the shortest and hit more unique branch pieces.
+The input queue is ordered to prioritize the ones that ran the shortest and hit more unique branch pieces.
 For each successive byte array generator iteration, an item is dequeued off the input queue and ran through the stages to generate more parameters.
-If the input queue is empty the last entry is just ran over the last stage (the random stage) over and over again.
+If the input queue is empty, the last entry is just ran through the last stage (the random stage) over and over again.
 All of this also mostly mimics [AFL](http://lcamtuf.coredump.cx/afl/).

 ## TODO